artylope/artylope-jekyll/_works/01_parkingsg.md

 # Mapping out the user journey #
 With that information, I plotted this customer journey map to visualise the highlights and pain points of a motorist's parking journey.
 Looking for parking and paying for parking create the most hassle for the user.
+And that is what we want to solve.
 <div><img src="/img/works_parking/parking_customerjourney.png"></div>

 # What are the other cities doing about this problem? #